 By Devika Syamnath

-(Reporting by Devika Syamnath in Bengaluru; Editing by Richard Borsuk)
+(Reporting by Aby Jose Koilparambil and Devika Syamnath in Bengaluru; Additional reporting by Ambar Warrick; Editing by Stephen Coates and Muralikumar Anantharaman)